daos-stack/daos/docs/QSG/qemu-vms.md

         bdev_list:
         - "0000:00:03.0"
 ```
-Because we disable VFIO and use UIO, we need to run daos\_server.service as root.
+Because we disable VFIO and use UIO, we have to run daos\_server.service as root.
 Open `/usr/lib/systemd/system/daos_server.service`, then change User and Group to root.
 Then run `systemctl daemon-reload` to reload systemd scripts.
 ```
 ...
 [Service]